-Nature and Climate Change go hand in hand, we expect companies to effectively assess their impact and dependencies on biodiversity to manage risk and opportunity.
-Companies should take into account both its own operations and its supply chain.
+Nature and Climate Change go hand in hand, and we expect companies to effectively assess their impact and dependencies on biodiversity to manage risk and opportunity.
+Companies should take into account both their own operations and their supply chain.
 Companies should reduce their impacts on biodiversity across the value chain and aim for a net-positive impact on biodiversity as best practice.

-We expect companies' approach to support real economy changes, by that we mean taking climate action in the context of other environmental and social objectives.
-We specifically acknowledge other systemic risks and stresses that interconnect with climate action such as Biodiversity and nature-based solutions (including deforestation, the protection and restoration of water, marine and other eco-systems).
+We expect companies' approach to support real economy changes, and by that we mean taking climate action in the context of other environmental and social objectives.
+We specifically acknowledge other systemic risks and stresses that interconnect with climate action such as Biodiversity and nature-based solutions (including deforestation, and the protection and restoration of water, marine and other eco-systems).

-We expect disclosure of nature related risks and actions to mitigate these in line with latest best practice guidelines.
+We expect disclosure of nature-related risks and actions to mitigate these in line with latest best practice guidelines.
 We support the development of the Taskforce for Nature-related Financial Disclosures (TNFD), which provides a framework for greater disclosure by companies.
-We are committed to disclosing consistent with the requirements of the TNFD.
+We are committed to disclosing consistently with the requirements of the TNFD.

-Brunel supports the Nature Action 100 (NA100) initiative that aims to ramp up corporate ambition and action to stem nature and biodiversity loss.
-In line with our commitment to NA100, we will urge portfolio companies to undertake risk assessments to understand nature related dependencies, impacts, risks and opportunities and to commit to minimise contributions to the key drivers of nature loss and to conserve and restore ecosystems at the operational level and throughout value chains by 2030.
-These commitments should be backed by clear targets, management accountability and companywide implementation plans.
+Brunel supports the Nature Action 100 (NA100) initiative, which aims to ramp up corporate ambition and action to stem nature and biodiversity loss.
+In line with our commitment to NA100, we will urge portfolio companies to undertake risk assessments to understand nature-related dependencies, impacts, risks and opportunities.
+Likewise, we will urge them to commit to minimise contributions to the key drivers of nature loss and to conserve and restore ecosystems at the operational level and throughout value chains by 2030.
+These commitments should be backed by clear targets, management accountability and company- wide implementation plans.